claudioromero/armada/README.md

 * Fully tested.
 Production grade.
     * Code coverage report in place.
     * Unit tests in place.
+    * Github workflow in place.

 * Code strength.
-    * [Static] Code & vulnerabilities analysis handled by Slither
+    * Static code vulnerabilities analysis handled by Slither.
-    * [AI] Dynamic code analysis handled by Cursor and Claude.
+    * Dynamic code analysis handled by Cursor.

 * Well documented code.
     * [Docs] Documentation available in the docs folder for end users.
     * [Docs] Documentation can be generated automatically by running `npm run docs`

-* Code flattening in place, for further deployment. (see flat folder)
+* Flattened contracts located in the "/flat" directory.
+* ABIs located in the "/abi" directory.

 ## Documentation